Wallaby Room

 Wallaby Room Program

-Our program is guided by our Centre’s philosophy and the Early Years Learning Framework for Australia (EYLF 0-5 ) and the Victorian Early Years Learning Framework (VEYLF O-8) All our curriculum decisions are based on these.
+Our program is guided by our Centre’s philosophy and the Early Years Learning Framework for Australia (EYLF v2.0 ).
+All our curriculum decisions are based on these.

 The frameworks describe the principles, practices and outcomes essential to support and enhance young children's learning from birth to 8 years of age, their transition to school and the early years at school.
 The frameworks have a strong emphasis on play based learning.
 They have been designed for use be early childhood professionals working in partnerships with families, children’s first and most influential educators.